waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 -   regexp\_replace\(string, pattern, \[replacement\]\) → varchar

-    Replaces every instance of the substring matched by the regular expression pattern in string with replacement. replacement is optional, and will be replaced by **‘’**\(deleting the matched substrings\) if it is not specified.
+    Replaces every instance of the substring matched by the regular expression pattern in string with replacement. replacement is optional and is replaced by **‘’** \(deleting the matched substrings\) if it is not specified.

     Capturing groups can be referenced in replacement using $g \(g is the ordinal number, starting at one\) for a numbered group or $\{name\} for a named group.
-A dollar sign $ may be included in the replacement by escaping it with a backslash `\$`.
+A dollar sign \($\) may be included in the replacement by escaping it with a backslash `\$`.

-    Examples
+    For example:

     ```
     SELECT regexp_replace('1a 2b 14m', '\d+[ab] '); -- '14m'